braddle/pact-workshop-golang/README.md

 - [Docker-Compose](https://docs.docker.com/compose/)
 - Knowledge of how to create and interact with HTTP REST APIs in Golang

+## What is Pact?

+Pact is testing tool that uses contracts to ensure the communication between services in your application.
+The [Pact File](https://docs.pact.io/getting_started/terminology#pact-file) (Contract) is produced by test written for the [Consumer](https://docs.pact.io/getting_started/terminology#service-consumer) and shared with the [Provider](https://docs.pact.io/getting_started/terminology#service-provider) via a [Pact Broker](https://docs.pact.io/getting_started/terminology#pact-broker) (Centralized Repository for Pact Files).

+Although this workshop uses Golang Pact is available in a [number of different languages](https://docs.pact.io/implementation_guides/cli).
+All languages produce Pact Files in the same format so the Consumer and Producer can be written in different languages and still communicate about the contract via the Pact File and Broker.

 ## Our Project

 The code we will look at, and you will create is set up to run in Docker containers to allow you to concentrate on looking